sdenier/Geco/README.md

 You need SPORTIdent drivers to read SI cards.

 - Windows: download available at http://www.sportident.com/
-- Linux: recent kernels recognize the chip used by SI station, so it’s plug’n’play.
 - Mac OS X: read the [FAQ](http://sdenier.github.io/Geco/begin/faq.html).
+- Linux: always a bumpy ride.
+Take your chance but no guarantee it will work out of the box.

 User documentation